claire-lex/megagrep/README.md

 Coming soon:

-* Display output as CSV
 * Save output to file
 * "Stat" mode: Only display statistics about megagrep results.
 * "Comment" mode: Extract comments from source files.
 * "String" mode: Look for strings in source files.
 * Add direct regex support in dictionaries with prefix `regex:`
+* "Extended" output mode, with previous and next line printed

 Usage
 -----